Acre, Israel: Crusader period remains

+Climate

+Acre has a Mediterranean climate (Köppen: Csa).

 Demography

 Today there are roughly 48,000 people who live in Acre.
 Among Israeli cities, Acre has a relatively high proportion of non-Jewish residents, with 32% of the population being Arab.
 In 2000, 95% of the residents in the Old City were Arab.
-Only about 15% percent of the current Arab population in the city descends from families who lived there before 1948.
+Only about 15% of the current Arab population in the city descends from families who lived there before 1948.
+In 2022, 56.5% of the population was Jewish, 29.5% was Muslim, 2.7% was Christian, 0.2% was Druze and 11.1% was counted as other.

-Acre is home to Jews, Muslims, Christians, Druze, and Baháʼís.
-In particular, Acre is the holiest city of the Baháʼí Faith and receives many pilgrims of that faith every year.
+Acre is also home to Baháʼís.
+It is the holiest city of the Baháʼí Faith and receives many pilgrims every year.

 In 1999, there were 22 schools in Acre with an enrollment of 15,000 children.

 Transportation

 The Acre central bus station, served by Egged and Nateev Express, offers intra-city and inter-city bus routes to destinations all over Israel.
 Nateev Express is currently contracted to provide the intra-city bus routes within Acre.
 The city is also served by the Acre Railway Station, which is on the main Coastal railway line to Nahariya, with southerly trains to Beersheba and Modi'in-Maccabim-Re'ut.